nikitaaveritchev/kmeans-Extension-Ptolemy/README.md

 - **`results/clustering_performance_results_formatted.csv`**: Contains the results of experimental evaluations, including performance metrics and comparisons across different implementations.

 ## How to Use

-0. Install prerequisites:
-Building this paper requires python 3.9.21 or higher, lualatex 1.18.0, and GNU Make 4.4.1.
-It optionally requires qpdf 11.9.1 to linearize the resulting paper.
-See `pyproject.toml` for the version requirements of the python libraries used.
+The easiest way to reproduce our results is to fork this repository and use Github actions to run our code.

+### System Requirements
-You might be able to use older version of the listed software, but we cannot guarantee compatibility or identical outputs.
-The code was run and paper created on Linux 6.12.8.
+We tested with the following software versions.
+Higher versions are very likely to work, lower versions might work, but we cannot guarantee compatibility or identical outputs.

+- Linux (we tested successfully on ubuntu-24.04 and arch-linux-6.12.8)
+- 1 CPU, about 500 MB of disk space (mainly for the venv), TODO GB of memory
+- Software
+  - python 3.9.21 or higher
+  - texlive's lualatex 1.18.0
+  - GNU Make 4.4.1
+  - optional: qpdf 11.9.1 to linearize the PDF paper

 1. Clone the repository :
    ```bash